adrian-pbustamante/fraudulent-transactions/README.md

 - **Comprehensive Model Comparison:** Multiple models (Logistic Regression, KNN, SVC, Bagging Trees, Random Forest, XGBoost) are trained and their performance is compared.
 - **Model Interpretability:** Permutation Feature Importance is used to explain the predictions of the final model on unseen data.

+## Key Insights and Findings

+* **Top-Performing Model:** The XGBoost Classifier emerged as the best-performing model, achieving a high F1-score of approximately 0.86.
+Its exceptional precision ($ \approx 0.95 $) is particularly valuable, as it minimizes false alarms and reduces the workload for fraud investigators.

+* **Key Predictive Features:** Permutation Feature Importance revealed that the engineered features **V14** and **V10** were the most influential in the model's ability to detect fraud.
+This provides critical insight into the underlying patterns driving the model's predictions.

 ## Setup and Installation